annotation/text-fabric/tf/docs/about/searchdesign.md

 case, the combined filtering effect of all edges can produce a rapid narrowing of the search space.

-Especially if we can implement edge spinning in an optimized way, this works like a charm.
+Especially if we can implement edge spinning in an optimised way, this works like a charm.
 When we come to stitching results (which is potentially very expensive), we have already achieved a massive reduction of work.